-I am always interested in the newest and the coolest but here is a list of my favorite gear:
+I am always interested in the newest and the coolest but here is a list with links of my favorite gear:

 Asics I love my Asics.
 I’ve have 7 pair and though some were not as good as others, I have no complaints. (and they come in pink….yay!)